c3llkn1ght/BlindBrute/README.md

 # BlindBrute - Blind SQL Injection Brute Forcer

 BlindBrute is a highly customizable Python tool designed for blind SQL injection attacks.
 It supports multiple detection methods, including status code, content length, keyword comparison, and time-based.
-It also allows for flexible payload injection using headers, request data, and raw HTTP request templates, making it adaptable to a wide range of scenarios.
+It also allows for flexible payload injection using headers, query strings, request data, and raw HTTP request templates, making it adaptable to a wide range of scenarios.
 Data extraction can be optimized in a variety of ways depending on user input.

 ## Features
  - **Injection Detection:** Automatically checks if the target field is injectable and determines the best detection method (status code, content length, keywords, or time-based).